Back to Skills & Talents

 The restaurant is buzzing.
 Laughter, clinking glasses, the low murmur of conversation.
 The birthday party of twelve is loud, demanding.
 They want separate bills, specific modifications to dishes, and keep changing their minds about drinks.
 One guest complains loudly about their steak being overcooked, despite ordering it well-done.
 "This is not medium-rare!" they insist, waving their fork.

 Maya walks over, her posture calm.
 She listens, genuinely.
 "I understand your frustration," she says, her voice measured.
 "Let me take that back to the kitchen immediately.
 What would you prefer?
 We can prepare you a fresh one, or perhaps something else entirely?"
 She doesn't argue; she offers solutions.
 She whisks the plate away, speaks to Anton, and a new steak is on its way, cooked to the guest's actual preference.
-Liam, seeing the tension, sends a round of complimentary prosecco to the table, a thoughtful touch that diffuses the situation entirely.
-I see it often: those small gestures make the biggest difference.
+Liam, seeing the tension, sends a round of complimentary prosecco to the table – a thoughtful touch that diffuses the situation entirely.
+Those small gestures, honestly, make the biggest difference.

 9:00 PM – Peak Pressure